• Skip to primary navigation

 Medial Suspensory Ligament:

-Strong and dividing neatly into a wide, quite level udder floor with about 1/2″ deep cleft.
+Strong and dividing clearly into a wide, level udder floor with moderate cleft.

 Capacity and Shape: